Optimal Path-Planning with Random Breakdowns: NUMERICS

 \subsection{Value Iterations}

 To take advantage of the methods presented above, we take an iterative approach similar to standard value iteration.
 At each iteration, we first freeze the value of $u_2$ and use an existing method to solve \eqref{eq:u1pde} for $u_1$.
 We then use the new version of $u_1$ to solve \eqref{eq:u2pde} for $u_2$ in the same way.
 We alternate updates in this manner until the change between iterations, $\delta$, falls below a specified tolerance $tol$.
+The convergence can be proved by interpreting this algorithm as a (mode-by-mode) Gauss-Seidel relaxation of standard value iterations \cite{Bertsekas_DPbook}.

 To start the iterative process, we need to initialize $u_2$ using some overestimates, which we obtain by posing simpler ``pessimistic'' problems.
-For all pessimistic problems, we assume that the robot does not leave mode 2 after a total breakdown, even after paying $R$ -- thus, the only coupling between $u_1$ and $u_2$ is on $D$.
+For all pessimistic problems, we assume that the robot does not leave mode 2 after a total breakdown, even after paying $R$ --- thus, the only coupling between $u_1$ and $u_2$ is on $D$.
 This provides an overestimate if $f_2 \leq f_1$, $K_2 \geq K_1$, and $\lambda_2 \geq \lambda_1$.
 To obtain a pessimistic version of $u_1$ at every $\tilde{\vx}^{}_m \in D$ (and thus an overestimate of the boundary conditions for \eqref{eq:u2pde}), we replace $f_k$, $\phi$, and $K_k + \lambda_k R$ by their worst values and assume that the vehicle moves along a straight line from $\tilde{\vx}^{}_m$ to the closest point in $G$, returning to $\tilde{\vx}^{}_m$ along the same line in case of a partial breakdown.
 This makes the problem essentially 1D, making it easy to solve analytically using a system of two coupled linear ODEs.
 We then initialize $u_2$ throughout $\Omega$ by solving

 where $\hat u_1$ is the overestimate produced above.